seanox/xml-micro-exchange-php/README.md

 __Just exchange data without a own server landscape.__
 __Just exchange data without knowing and managing all clients.__

-XML-Micro-Exchange is a volatile RESTful micro datasource.
-It is designed for easy communication and data exchange of web-applications and for IoT.
+XML-Micro-Exchange is an volatile NoSQL stateless micro datasource for the Internet.
+It is designed for easy communication and data exchange of web-applications and for IoT or for other Internet-based modules and components.
 The XML based datasource is volatile and lives through continuous use and expires through inactivity.
 They are designed for active and near real-time data exchange but not as a real-time capable long-term storage.